CodeYourFuture/curriculum/content/js2/blocks/grouping-data/index.md

 facilitation = false
 emoji= '🧩'
 [objectives]
-    1='Explain why we want to use a data structure'
+    1='Explain why using multiple variable declarations for related data is problematic'
 +++

 In programming, we're continually defining data in our programs.